-Our family gets more and more active every year with the kids growing up and entering into new activities and commitments.
+Our family gets more and more active every year with the kids growing up and having new activities and commitments.
 Real food is the fuel at our house, and teaching our girls how to make a smoothie was one of the first lessons I gave them in the kitchen.

-A family member recently asked me what I keep on hand to make smoothies, and when I realized I had written her a novel of a text message to answer her, I figured I’d better pop it all into a blog post! ***For the purposes of this post, let’s assume we’re talking about a tall smoothie for one person, or a small smoothie for two
+A family member recently asked me what I keep on hand to make smoothies, and when I realized I had written her a novel of a text message to answer her, I figured I’d better pop it all into a blog post!
+For the purpose of this post, let’s assume we’re talking about a tall smoothie for one person, or a small smoothie for two.

-You could use 8 ounces of the following to start out a smoothie: water, coconut water, juice, kefir, coconut/almond/hemp/flax milk beverage, or a combination of 4 ounces yogurt/4 ounces water, or 4 ounces full fat coconut milk/4 ounces water.
-After you’ve made a few smoothies you’ll start to get a feel for the texture and thickness you like best.
+You could use 8 ounces of any of following to start out a smoothie: water, coconut water, juice, kefir, coconut/almond/hemp/flax milk beverage, or a combination of 4 ounces yogurt/4 ounces water, or 4 ounces full-fat coconut milk/4 ounces water.
+After you’ve made a few smoothies, you’ll start to get a feel for the texture and thickness you like best.

-You might also use collagen, which is great.
-You could buy it flavored or not, which is different than most protein powders as I think they need the flavor to mask their taste!
+You might also use collagen, which is a great choice.
+You could buy it flavored or not, which is different than most protein powder which need the flavor to mask their taste!

-Using straight up raw eggs from a trusted source is another option as well.
-Goat milk kefir with a raw egg and some frozen berries and greens makes up a fantastic smoothie.
+Another option is to use straight-up raw eggs from a trusted source.
+Goat milk kefir + a raw egg + some frozen berries + greens makes up a fantastic smoothie!

 One cool tip I’ve got is at the end of summer/early fall when you’ve got all those greens left in the garden.
 Blend them with just enough water to to break them down and freeze them in ice cube trays.
 Pop those frozen cubes into a gallon ziploc and grab a handful of them to add to your smoothie as needed.
 Super easy and so fresh.

-Costco now sells a bag of frozen avocado chunks to make your life easier.
-These are great as you can grab a few of those and pop them in the blender and they’ll not only add great texture, but they will also have you feel more full for longer.
+Costco now sells a bag of frozen avocado chunks.
+These are great!
+Grab a few of those and pop them in the blender and they’ll not only add great texture, but they will also help you feel fuller for longer.